German Schengen Visa Denial & Appeals

 Insufficient evidence of the purpose of travel

-For example, international students can apply for a student application visa or a regular German student visa.
+For example, international students can apply for a student applicant visa or a regular German student visa.
 However, a student visa will only be granted if the student is officially admitted to a German university.
-Proof of contact with universities for orientation or admission to a study preparation program is sufficient for a student applicant.
+Proof of contact with universities for orientation or admission to a study preparation program can be relevant for a student applicant route.

 Reasons for refusal due to insufficient evidence of the purpose of the trip include, for example: